island-lang/island-lang.github.io/README.md

 * For loops: including a constrained form of iteration-scope variable reassignment, carefully designed to emulate purely functional recursion in a more convenient and flexible form.
 * Iterators and generators.
 * Classes and features (also known as traits), with support for inheritance.
-* Closures: Which effectively render as an indirect form of currying.
+* Closures: which effectively render as an indirect form of currying.
 * Exception handling (try-catch): Errors are treated as phantom return values and thus do not degrade function purity.
 * Async/await and async iterators/generators (for procedure contexts).

 As well as:

 * Non-nullability by default
-* Pattern matching, including in case statements
+* Pattern matching, including in if/case statements
 * Generic and existential types in classes and functions/procedures
 * Enums, with support for both numbers and strings as value types
 * Currying: with a low-impact, novice-friendly syntax and a unique extension that allows for non-ordered parameter selection.